View into the Imaging Hangar, © Christian Ziegler, Max Planck Institute for Animal Behavior

 May-June 2023

-With more than 25 self-organized robocars, Liang Li and his team aim to test the potential scalability a behaviour control rule inspired by the pursuit behaviour of zebrafish in virtual reality.
-Their intention is to observe whether a group of robots can exhibit swarm behaviours and assess the robustness of these behaviours by using the same controller and parameters as those utilized in the biological system.
-Meanwhile, they are also testing how air flow turbulence affects a drone's decision-making process using biological decision-making rules.
+With more than 25 self-organized robocars, Liang Li and his team tested the potential scalability of tracking behaviour that occurs in nature.
+The rules of behaviour were based on the patterns of zebrafish swimming in virtual reality.
+Their intention was to observe whether a group of robots can exhibit swarm behaviours and assess the robustness of these behaviours by using the same controller and parameters as those utilized in the biological system.
+Meanwhile, they also tested how air flow turbulence affects a drone's decision-making process using biological decision-making rules.

 Further information